/* */

 ۔or, ۔orm,۔ ort Indicates a function.
 Ex: English "digger" is Peoplese "dig۔or", one who digs.

-۔or suffix is neutral; it could be a thing ("dry۔or") or a person whose gender is not specificed ("farm۔or").
+۔or suffix is neutral; it could be a thing ("dry۔or") or a person ("farm۔or") of unspecified gender.

 Ex: Chen Jianguo is a book edit۔ort in China.
 (So you know he is a male.)

 ۔t Indicates that the verb is passive mode.
-Ex: The movie will be enjoy۔t by the children.
+Ex: The movie will be enjoy۔t by the childs.

 For a complete list of prefixes and suffixes, click on the links atop the Grammar page (orange tab above).